How much will it cost to study in the UK?

 3. Cost of your student visa

-In order to study in the UK, the first step is to secure a valid study visa and that comes with its own costs (approx. £348).
-Find more information on visa application process and related cost here
+To study in the UK, the first step is to secure a valid study visa and that comes with its own costs (approx. £348).
+Feel free to consult your IDP counsellor for latest updates and information on the visa application process and related costs.

-You need to keep a little money aside for your grocery shopping, social activities and emergency situations.
-When living in a foreign country as a student, it is better to keep a track of your expenditures so that you do not over spend.
-Considering various expenses and living costs, a single student budget in the UK lands between £5,500 and £8,000 per year (indicative).
+You need to keep a little money aside for your grocery shopping, social activities, and emergencies.
+When living in a foreign country as a student, it is better to keep track of your expenditures so that you do not overspend.

 5. Keep safe.
 Consider health support and insurance